 BIODIVERSITY COMMITMENT AND CONSERVATION PRACTICES

-Our electric transmission system spans approximately 24,000 miles of lines connecting the Midwest and Mid-Atlantic regions and includes more than 13,000 miles of rights-of-way (ROW) transmission corridors.
-As we build and maintain our infrastructure to help ensure reliable electric service for our customers, we are also focused on preserving and protecting the environment on approximately 128,000 manageable acres.
-Beyond improvements to our own work practices, we collaborate with and support a range of organizations dedicated to habitat conservation in our service area.
+FirstEnergy’s electric transmission system spans approximately 24,000 miles of lines connecting the Midwest and Mid-Atlantic regions and includes more than 13,000 miles of rights-of-way (ROW) transmission corridors.
+As we build and maintain our infrastructure to help ensure reliable electric service for our customers, we continue to focus on preserving and protecting the environment.
+Beyond improvements to our own work practices, we collaborate with and support a range of organizations dedicated to habitat conservation across approximately 128,000 manageable acres.

 Our corporate Biodiversity Commitment guides our actions to protect wildlife and support habitat conservation.
-Our commitment includes utilizing integrated vegetation management (IVM) best practices to establish and maintain a mixture of grasses, shrubs and other vegetation that yield thriving, biodiverse habitats in our transmission corridors.
-It also includes partnering with collaborative industry groups and research institutes to continuously improve utility and vegetation management best practices.
+Our commitment includes using integrated vegetation management (IVM) best practices to establish and maintain a mixture of grasses, shrubs and other vegetation that yields thriving, biodiverse habitats in our transmission corridors.
+Through continued collaboration with industry groups and research institutes, we continuously work to improve utility and vegetation management best practices.

 INTEGRATED VEGETATION MANAGEMENT

-Integrated vegetation management is the process by which our Vegetation Management group evaluates our transmission corridors to assess tall-growing woody vegetation that can interfere with transmission lines and equipment.
-The group develops and implements corresponding control options such as herbicide application, manual pruning and mowing, along with tree and brush removal as necessary.
+IVM is the process by which our Vegetation Management team evaluates our transmission corridors to assess tall-growing woody vegetation that can interfere with transmission lines and equipment.
+The team develops and implements corresponding controls such as herbicide application, manual pruning and mowing, along with tree and brush removal as necessary.

 Our IVM process aligns with our Biodiversity Commitment and includes the use of ecologically focused management practices that foster compatible, low-growing and biodiverse plant communities that require less maintenance in the long run.
 This helps us reduce costs and provide more reliable service to our customers.

-Since the Pollinator Seed Mix program began in 2020, we’ve planted more than 172 acres of newly created pollinator habitat, making significant progress toward our goal to create 225 acres of biodiverse habitats on utility rights‐of-way and company properties across our service area by 2025.
-The program aims to replace grass seeding with pollinator seed mixes after initial clearing activities on the rights-of-way.
+Since the Pollinator Seed Mix program began in 2020, we’ve planted more than 214 acres of newly created pollinator habitat, making significant progress toward our goal to create 225 acres of biodiverse habitats on utility rights‐of-way and company properties across our service area by 2025.
+The program aims to replace traditional grass seed with native pollinator seed mixes after initial clearing activities on the rights-of-way.

 In addition to cultivating plant life that supports pollinators in our transmission corridors, FirstEnergy also partners with organizations on various pollinator initiatives and participates in collaborative research studies that help us develop increasingly sustainable vegetation management practices.